bouzouidja/MobilityDB-AWS/README.md

 ### Vertical Pod scaling using the Autoscaler

-The vertical scaling that provide aws it's a mechanism allows us to adjust automatically the pods ressources.
+The vertical scaling that provide AWS it's a mechanism allows us to adjust automatically the pods ressources.
 This adjustment decrease the cluster cost and can free up cpu and memory to other pods that may need it.
 The vertical autoscaler analyze the pods demand in order to see if the CPU and memory requirements are appropriate.
 If adjustments are needed, the vpa-updater relaunches the pods with updated values.

 To deploy the vertical autoscaler, follow these steps:
 ```bash